OIAAA 3rd Strategic Plan

 • Line-item budget comparisons (by sport; by gender)

-• Title IX surveys and/or studies – BOE Policy — Game and Practice Facilities Schedule (Example)
+• Title IX surveys and/or studies – BOE Policy — Game and Practice Facilities practice and game schedules (Show Example)

 • Provisions and accommodations for students with disabilities (“How are special needs students engaged within your interscholastic athletic programs?”)